luisArandas/cmte/README.md

-## ecosystem of algorithms and methods used in computer music
+## ecosystem of algorithms and methods for computer music

+[about] <br>
+this repository mainly uses pyo, some functions need pyo built with portaudio support

-[repo]
+[repo] <br>
-audio_files.py -> load an audio file from the system function_pattern.py -> make generator patterns and stick functions to the callback
+audio_files.py -> load file folder into a table and loop function_pattern.py -> make generator patterns and stick functions to the

-[todo]
+[todo] <br>
-controllable granulator with automatic harmonic progression
+define position & crossfade of sounds to be added to SndTable controllable granulator with automatic harmonic endeavors